fbpx

 Lightly flour a counter surface.
 Place 1 pie disk on the counter and use a rolling pin to roll dough out to a large circle.
 Lift and rotate the dough between each roll to prevent sticking.
 The crust may crack while rolling out, just carefully press it back together.
 It won’t be perfect.
 When the dough is larger than your pie dish (12″ diameter), take the rolling pin and starting at the top of the dough, furthest away from you, roll the dough towards you, over the rolling pin.
 Lightly roll the dough over the pin until the entire dough is wrapped around the rolling pin.
 Carefully place rolling pin overtop your pie dish and unroll the dough onto the dish.
 Carefully press the dough down into the pie dish, without pushing hard.
 Flute the edges by folding the excess underneath, then pinching the edges with your thumb and fingers.
 Transfer the pie dish to the freezer for 30 minutes to 1 hour or more.

 Make the filling.
 Preheat oven to 425℉.
 In a small saucepan, melt and brown the butter over medium heat.
 After a few minutes of simmering, the milk solids will turn golden brown and will have a nutty smell.
 You will see little brown pieces on the bottom of the pan.
 Add the maple syrup to the pan and cook over medium heat, stirring constantly until the mixture thickens and reduces.
 About 3 minutes.
-Remove from heat and let cool for a few minutes, then stir the cream in slowly while you whisk.
+Remove from heat and let cool for a minute, then stir the cream in slowly while you whisk.
 Set aside.

 Bake the pie for 15 minutes at 425℉, then reduce temperature to 350℉ and bake for additional 30-35 minutes.
 Pie will have puffed up in the center and look set.
 Remove from oven and allow to cool completely.